Azure-Samples/rag-with-azure-ai-search-notebooks/README.md

     AZURE_COMPUTERVISION_SERVICE=YOUR-COMPUTERVISION-SERVICE-NAME
     ```

-3. Login to the Azure Developer CLI:
+3. Login to your Azure account using either the Azure CLI or the Azure Developer CLI:

     ```shell
     azd auth login